carpentries-incubator/twitter-with-twarc/_episodes/09-data-management.md

 ## DocNow's new tool for consent.

 DocNow released a [new tool](https://www.docnow.io/docnow-app/) that allows for the appraising, collecting, and gathering of consent for social media archives.

+User Content, Re-use, and Consent Twitter users have various options of privacy over their content and profile.
+Some of these options include that their profiles do not show up in web searches and that their content is hidden only to followers.
+While these options are available to users, it does not have any retroactive effect on what has already been collected.
+That is, if a user’s tweets are collected and the user deletes their Twitter account, their content is still in someone else’s database for use.
+When creating an archive of data, we must understand that the creators behind these tweets have not consented to their content being kept for years from now.

+Furthermore, Twitter users who do not put a restriction on what content may be viewed may also not be aware of who has access to data collection; and what they may do with it.
+A study from Cardiff University found an association between concern for anonymity and sexual orientation, ethnicity and gender.
+Twitter data may contain identifying demographic information, identifying associations or membership, and expression of a very personal nature.
+These are items that users may want to protect.
+A basis for ethical consideration is not only to conduct good and upholding science, but also to minimize risk or harm during any of the study’s data collection and publication.

+Citations